 Stress hormones also limit the amount of oxytocin being released – and the more oxytocin the better, as it helps with the contractions (surges) and keeps labour moving along.
-Stress hormones also block the hormone endorphins, which are a natural tranquiliser and help to manage contractions (surges).
-Self-hypnosis can help you to control your feelings that will stop these stress hormones from emerging in the first place.
+Stress hormones also block the hormone endorphins, which are the body’s natural tranquiliser and help to manage contractions (surges).
+Self-hypnosis can help you to control your feelings and stop these stress hormones from emerging in the first place.

 In fact statistics show that women who practice hypnobirthing are less likely to have an emergency c-section.
-The Royal Wolverhampton Hospitals NHS Trust did a study into the benefits of hypnobirthing, which revealed that only 4% of hypnobirthing births ended with an emergency C-section compared with 15% for the general population.
+The Royal Wolverhampton Hospitals NHS Trust did a study on the benefits of hypnobirthing, which revealed that only 4% of hypnobirthing births ended with an emergency C-section compared with 15% for the general population.

-HypnoBirthing gives you and your baby the best opportunity for a positive birthing experience, one that you can actually enjoy.
+HypnoBirthing gives you and your baby the best opportunity for a natural, positive birthing experience, one that you can actually enjoy.

-Time’s ticking on and you’re suddenly thinking about classes, usually antenatal classes, and if you want to incorporate hypnobirthing into this, the best time to begin is from 25-29 weeks to give yourself time to learn and practice the various techniques but starting later than this is also fine.
+Time’s ticking on and you’re suddenly thinking about classes, usually antenatal classes, and if you want to incorporate hypnobirthing into this, the best time to begin is from 25-30 weeks to give yourself time to learn and practice the various techniques.
+Starting later than this is also fine.
 You learn all the techniques in Class 2 so have time to practise them even if you don’t start until 36 weeks.

-A big part of the relaxation is related to breathing techniques.
-(And breathing correctly also provides more oxygen to your body and your baby).
-Birth Breathing, for example, is used as an alternative to pushing and involves breathing all the way down your body to your vagina in a J-shape.
+A big part of the relaxation is related to breathing techniques (and breathing correctly also provides more oxygen to your body and your baby).
+Birth Breathing, for example, is used as an alternative to forced pushing and involves breathing all the way down your body to your vagina in a J-shape.
 Along with this you can also use visualisation techniques such as picturing your baby nudging down and out.